 The kitchen worker is responsible for keeping the kitchen in Moore Haus neat, clean, and organized.
 Please note that the kitchen worker is a very tedious job – one must be dedicated and motivated by his or her duty to take this position.

 - Office Worker: 1

 - Power Point: 1

 The Heidelberg Program will provide students with information on department stores and interesting shopping areas in the cities of Heidelberg and Mannheim once you arrive to the program.
 The Kaufhof department stores in the Hauptstraße (Main Street) and on Bismarckplatz (Bismarck Square) have always been very popular with students in Heidelberg.
-There are two very price-friendly grocery stores on the Hauptstraße.
-City Market and Pennymarket are ideal stores for cheap groceries and are closely located near the classrooms.
+There are two grocery stores on the Hauptstraße located near the classrooms: Tegut and Pennymarkt are ideal stores for shopping before returning to Moore Haus.

 Facts and Statistics